Lubuntu: Lubuntu 20.10

 This standard release was made available on 22 October 2020.
-On 16 August 2018, the Lubuntu development team announced plans to port Openbox to Mir in time for Lubuntu 20.10 to allow Lubuntu to move away from the X display server to an implementation of Wayland instead.

 This release used LXQt 0.15.0, based on Qt 5.14.2.
 Improvements include adding a tree view to show pending updates in the Lubuntu update notifier and an updated plymouth theme, with the default wallpaper an alternate one from the 20.04 wallpaper competition.

-In a rundown on the Ubuntu flavors, DeBugPoint noted, "Lubuntu 20.10 based on Groovy Gorilla ... is perfect for low-end hardware and lightweight systems while being stable [due to being based upon] Ubuntu".
+In a rundown on the Ubuntu flavors, DeBugPoint noted, "Lubuntu 20.10 based on Groovy Gorilla...is perfect for low-end hardware and lightweight systems while being stable [due to being based upon] Ubuntu".

 A review published on Christmas Day 2020 in Full Circle magazine concluded, "Lubuntu 20.10 introduces very little that is new over 20.04 LTS.
-I actually think this is a good sign, as 20.04 LTS is a superb operating system and doesn’t really need much improvement.
+I actually think this is a good sign, as 20.04 LTS is a superb operating system and doesn't really need much improvement.
 If this development cycle leads to the next Lubuntu LTS version having just a few minor improvements over 20.04, then, personally, I will be very happy with the results.
 An updated version of FeatherPad would be nice by then, however."